1.4 inch compression drivers test, FaitalPRO vs 18Sound

 Polar Plot

-A horn starts from the principle that the compression driver is a perfect plane wave radiation on his exit.
+A horn is based on the assumption that the compression driver produces an ideal plane wave at its exit.

 Polar on X-Shape X34